jmJang00/SnakeGame/README.md

 # SnakeGame
-project of C++ programming class using ncurses library.
+project for C++ programming class using ncurses library.